-- 22. BCIA meetings must be held on the date, time, and place designated by the Board.
-The Executive Director must, at least 30 days but not more than 60 days before the date set for a BCIA meeting, give written notice of the BCIA meeting to each Registrant stating the date, place, and time of the respective meeting.
-Notice of a BCIA meeting is deemed valid if: - (a) Mailed by regular mail to each Registrant at the Registrant's last known address recorded in the BCIA's files or; - (b) For those Registrants who have provided the BCIA with an electronic mail address, transmitted by electronic means to each Registrant at the Registrant's last known electronic address recorded in the BCIA's files. - 23.
+- BCIA meetings must be held on the date, time, and place designated by Council.
+The Executive Director must, at least 30 days but not more than 60 days before the date set for a BCIA meeting, give written notice of the BCIA meeting to each Registrant stating the date, place and time of the respective meeting.
+Notice of a BCIA meeting is be deemed valid if: - (a) mailed by regular mail to each Registrant at the Registrant's last known address recorded in the BCIA's files or; - (b) for those Registrants who have provided the BCIA with an electronic mail address, transmitted by electronic means to each Registrant at the Registrants' last known electronic address recorded in the BCIAs' files. - 23.
 If a quorum is present at a BCIA meeting, notice is deemed valid even if a specific Registrant or Registrants did not receive notice mailed by regular mail or transmitted by electronic means.